 or leather …….

-And since the frames don’t even take 1/2 hour to make, you can play around and be as creative as you want to be 😉
+And since the frames don’t even take 1/2 hour to make, you can play around and let those creative juices go wild 😉

 These DIY frames really are super easy to make and they don’t take up a lot of storage space either.